-- 1. Looked after and previously looked after children. - 2.
-Catholic children who are resident in the parish of Our Lady & St John, Heswall or the parish of Holy Family, Pensby. - 3.
-Other Catholic children. - 4.
-Catechumens and members of an Eastern Christian Church. - 5.
-Children of other Christian denominations whose membership is evidenced by a minister of religion. - 6.
-Children of other faiths whose membership is evidenced by a religious leader. - 7.
+- 2. Catholic children who are resident in the parish (es) of Holy Family, Pensby and Our Lady and St John. (see notes 3&11) - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
 Any other children.